coldnebo/stateful_controller/README.md

 ```

 ### Summary

+StatefulController extends AASM by adding aliases for 'state' (view) and 'event' (action) in order to make the StatefulController context more readable.

 You can define the legal transitions in your user flow in the state machine and StatefulController will enforce that flow for you, which
 greatly simplifies the Rails controller logic for complex flows.
 See the source for the dummy Rails application which has more detail and